 Most people fail not because of a lack of desire but because of a lack of commitment.
-Should you cut or bulk?
+Updated in October 2023.
+Should you cut or bulk first?
 A dilemma we’ve all faced at least once.
 You may be wondering, “Am I lean enough to bulk?
 Or should I cut first and bulk later?”
 This indecision is holding you back from making any progress at all in either direction.
 I’ve been there.
 Three years ago, I spent six months stagnating because I couldn’t commit to a bulk, but I also didn’t want to cut again because I’d just finished one such phase.
 This article is going to spare you all of that and take you through a thought process to help you make the best decision to attain the physique you want.
 This thought process includes the following assessments:

 If you haven’t already, complete a Kickstart Phase first to prime yourself for either bulking or cutting, then come back to this post and dive in.
 What role does each phase play in your long-term plan?
 Most people can’t decide between a cut and a bulk because they’re focusing too much on the immediate results.
 They’re tempted to cut because they want to see more definition, but they also want to bulk to put on some serious mass.
 However, you’ll need more than a single cut or bulk in order to achieve your ultimate physique, so you need to look beyond the short-term results of a single phase.
 In the long term, these phases will affect your health by changing your ratio of body fat to muscle mass at the same bodyweight.
 For example, you could be 80 kg now, with 50 kg of fat and 30 kg of muscle.
 In two to five years, after going through a series of successful fat loss and muscle-building phases, you could be 80 kg again, but with a meagre 30 kg of fat and a whopping 50 kg of muscle.
 This can obviously have a profound effect on your appearance, but also – and most importantly – it can boost your future progress, because a healthier body responds better to any training and nutrition protocol than a less healthy body.
-In particular, having overweight or obesity is associated with an increased risk of a number of dangerous health conditions and diseases.
-On the other end of the spectrum, having underweight also heightens the risks posed to your wellbeing.
+In particular, overweight and obesity are conditions associated with an increased risk of a number of dangerous health conditions and diseases.
+On the other end of the spectrum, being underweight also heightens the risks posed to your wellbeing.
 Therefore I recommend starting your decision-making process with an assessment of your current body fat levels.
 How much body fat are you carrying right now?
 To evaluate your body fat levels, you can use two simple tools:

 Calculating your BMI is a good starting point because it’s cheap and quick.
 All you need is your height, your current weight, and a calculator like this to find out your BMI score.
 In the UK, according to the National Health Service (NHS), if your BMI is:

 However, the BMI doesn’t differentiate between muscle mass and fat mass.
-As a result, professional athletes, like bodybuilders or rugby players, may be classified as having overweight or even obesity because they carry a lot of muscle mass, but not a lot of body fat.
-For most people like you and me, who aren’t professional athletes and don’t have so much muscle (sigh), the BMI is generally a good tool.
-Nonetheless, you can take your assessment a step further by also measuring your waist circumference.
-The reason is that, if you take two people with the same BMI score, the person carrying more fat around their abdomen is usually at a higher health risk.
-In fact, the NHS recommends weight loss “regardless of your height or BMI” if your waist circumference is:
+As a result, professional athletes, like bodybuilders or rugby players, may be classified as overweight or even obese because they carry a lot of muscle mass, but not a lot of body fat.
+For most people like you and me, who aren’t professional athletes and don’t have so much muscle (sigh), the BMI is generally a useful tool to evaluate your body mass relative to your height.
+On the other hand, your waist circumference gives you an insight into how much body fat is currently stored around your abdomen, which is considered the highest-risk place to gain excessive amounts of adipose tissue.
+For instance, if you take two people with the same BMI score, the person carrying more fat around their abdomen is usually at a higher health risk.
+In fact, according to the WHO:

 The cons of cutting: